Hanauma Bay Nature Preserve

 Hanauma Bay, the gateway to Heaven

-The area was not inhabited by Hawaiian people due to the lack of a freshwater supply.
-However, fishing tools have been found here by archeologists, indicating that the bay was used as a recreational area by Hawaiian royalty (Ali’i), for fishing and games.
-It was also a navigational lookout point for safe passage between Oahu and Molokai.
+Hanauma Bay was formed approximately 32,000 years ago during the Honolulu volcanic series, resulting in a tuff ring crater that later flooded to create the bay.
+The area lacks a freshwater supply, so it wasn't inhabited by ancient Hawaiians.
+However, archaeological findings, such as fishing tools, indicate that the bay was used as a recreational area by Hawaiian royalty (aliʻi) for fishing and games.
+It also served as a navigational lookout point for safe passage between Oahu and Molokai.

 Hanauma Bay Reviews